Is PTX Metals the cheapest entry into Ontario’s Ring of Fire?

 Readers are asked to believe (as I do) that the ETE shown above is a reasonable estimate of what has been identified so far.
 My belief stems from considerable historical drilling & numerous exploration studies, and expressions of interest in partnering on W2 (from unnamed parties).

 Most helpful in my gaining comfort in the ETE is this third-party, October 2024 technical report on W2 that contains a detailed exploration history, and extensive commentary on geology, structure & mineralization styles.
-The authors of the Technical Report, from FGC Inc., agree with the reasonableness of the ETE.
+Importantly, the authors of the Report, from FGC Inc., agree with the reasonableness of the ETE.

-There’s no metallurgy tied to the ETE, which is a critically important factor being worked on.
-CEO Greg Ferron believes the metals will be exploitable.
+There’s no metallurgy tied to the ETE, which is a critical factor being worked on.
+CEO Greg Ferron believes all the metals will be exploitable.
 I assume an average 80% recovery of Cu & Ni, and 60% for Pt, Pd, Au & cobalt.

 Four things could turbo-charge this story in the coming year, 1) meaningfully higher Cu/Ni prices, 2) drill results pointing to more tonnage/higher grades, 3) a strategic investment from a company listed in paragraph #5 above, and/or 4) discoveries of potentially economic concentrations of (zinc, vanadium, titanium or chromite).